mojaloop/ml-schema-transformer-lib/README.md

 The facade functions take optional second parameter of type `TransformFacadeOptions` for controlling certain aspects of the function.

 For example:
- - To override the mapping used in the function, pass in `{ overrideMapping: 'your mapping JSOn string' }`
+ - To override the mapping used in the function, pass in `{ overrideMapping: 'your mapping JSON string' }`
  - To pass in additional options for the instantiation of [MapTransform](https://github.com/integreat-io/map-transform) (the underlying transformation library), pass in `{ mapTransformOptions: { ...additionalMapTransformOptions } }`.
  - To pass in additional options for the MapTransform mapper call, pass in `{ mapperOptions: { ...additionalMapperOptions } }`